 The contract for the provision of services may be in writing but it does not have to be.
 If it is in writing, the contract may include terms that are not expressly stated but are implied for one reason or another.
-For example, in contracts for services where the professional is acting in the course of a business, a term will be implied into the contract that the service provided will be carried out with reasonable care and skill.
-It is possible for the retainer to exclude or limit this implied duty (and other duties that are expressly stated in or implied into the retainer), subject to the law and professional rules.
+For example, a term may be implied into the contract that the service provided will be carried out with reasonable care and skill.
+It is possible for the retainer to exclude or limit this implied duty (and other duties that are expressly stated or implied into the contract), subject to the law and professional rules.
 A duty of care can arise even if there is not a contractual relationship between the parties.

 In theory, a claim for professional negligence can be brought against any professional adviser.

 Whilst it will often be desirable for professionals to give advice in writing (for their own benefit as much as their client’s) there are many advantages in giving oral advice, not least because it creates an opportunity for discussion and clarification of any issue that the client may not have understood, and professionals frequently give advice orally.
-However, even if you were given advice orally, your professional adviser may still have made a note of any attendance on you during which any advice was asked for or delivered.
+However, even if you were given advice orally, your professional adviser may still have made a note of any attendance on you during which advice was asked for or delivered.
 Also, other documents may exist which may record the advice you were given.
 If no written record exists of the advice you received, this will not prevent you from bringing a claim against a professional, however it may make it more difficult to succeed.

 However, you have a duty to mitigate your loss which means that you are not able to recover compensation for any part of your loss that you could have avoided or minimised by taking reasonable steps.
-Also, if any part of your loss and damage was partly suffered as a result of your own actions, any compensation awarded by the court may be reduced to reflect your share of responsibility.
+Also, if any part of your loss and damage was partly suffered as a result of your own actions, any compensation awarded by the Court may be reduced to reflect your share of responsibility.